Employee retention credit can be valuable, but don’t get scammed

 Read

 This blog post was originally published on October 14, 2022.
-It was updated on April 18, 2023.
+It was updated on June 14, 2023.

 IRS warns of ERC consultants targeting taxpayers with aggressive claims and high fees

-The Internal Revenue Service, American Institute of Certified Public Accountants and other government agencies have recently published alerts to warn employers and tax practitioners of predatory consultants advising businesses to the claim the Employee Retention Credit (ERC) when they may not qualify.
+The Internal Revenue Service, American Institute of Certified Public Accountants and other government agencies have recently published alerts to warn employers and tax practitioners of predatory consultants advising businesses to claim the Employee Retention Credit (ERC) when they may not qualify.

 In some cases, overstated claims are based upon misguided understanding of the complex rules and regulations surrounding the credit.